mintedreward/heartmail/heartmail-docs/2001-api-capabilities.md

 ## Comparison to Paymail

 API Capabilities is the same thing as paymail [1, 2] but simpler in a backwards compatible way.

 The primary difference is the removal of any need for DNS SRV records.
+The only reason to use the SRV record is for "paymail hosting", which does not actually require an SRV record.
+Instead of an SRV record, use an HTTP redirect on the JSON document.
+Or, provide API capabilities that are all hosted at a different domain, e.g. https://api.{domain.tld} or https://{alternate-domain.tld}/api.

 ## References